trwaters/OutflowsFromInflows/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/)

 ### Acknowledgements
 These simulations were run on the Instituional Computing clusters at Los Alamos National Laboratory under allocation award w19_rhdccasims (PI: T. Waters).
-We thank the [high performance computing team](https://www.lanl.gov/org/ddste/aldsc/hpc/index.php) for their continued effors, as well as the developers of [Athena++](https://github.com/PrincetonUniversity/athena-public-version/graphs/contributors).
+We thank the [high performance computing team](https://www.lanl.gov/org/ddste/aldsc/hpc/index.php) for their continued effors, as well as the developers of the public GRMHD code [Athena++](https://github.com/PrincetonUniversity/athena-public-version/graphs/contributors).